kensanata/just-halberds/Halberts.md

 ## Combat

 Combat is divided into rounds.
 Everyone may attack, cast magic, or do something else 1×/round.
 All participants announce their action, roll the dice and evaluate.
 Everything happens at the same time.

-> Example: Adalric casts chain lightning and he is protected by the rain.
+> Example: Adalric casts chain lightning and he is protected by the
-> A goblin has seen him anyway and shoots at him with his bow.
-The goblin
+> rain.
+A goblin has seen him anyway and shoots at him with his bow.
-> has attack 5.
+> The goblin has attack 5.
 Claudia rolls 6 – and 6 ≰ 5: misses!

 In certain role-playing games, fighting is a big part of the game.
 In this game, after one round, perhaps half of those involved are already on the ground.
 War is terrible.
 Most of the time it's about avoiding the fight.

 > Example: Brunhilde has 10 strength, 6 dexterity, 9 endurance, and
 > Fighting-1.
-> She tries to reach the farm, but two goblins are hot on her tail.
+She tries to reach the farm, but two goblins are hot on
+> her tail, with Damage-3, Endurance-1, Life-5, Attack-5, Hit-9,
-> She turns to fight.
-First round: Berta rolls 6 and hits because 6 ≤ 10+1.
+> Escape-4.
+She turns to fight.
+First round: Berta rolls 6 and hits
-> Claudia rolls 5 and 6, two hits for the goblins, since 6 ≤ 9.
+> because 6 ≤ 10+1.
+Claudia rolls 5 and 6, two hits for the goblins,
-> With the first hit, chance decides which attribute Brunhilde must reduce:
+> since 6 ≤ 9.
+With the first hit, chance decides which attribute
-> Berta rolls a 4, which is Dexterity.
-Claudia rolls a 5, leaving Brunhilde
+> Brunhilde must reduce: Berta rolls a 4, which is Dexterity (6-3=3).
-> conscious by just one point since 6-5=1, the second hit she deducts from
+> The goblins deal 3 every time they hit.
+The second hit Brunhilde
+> deducts from her Endurance (9-3=4).
+Berta rolls 6 damage which kills
-> her Endurance (9-5=4).
-One of the goblins faints (Endurance-1), but the other
+> the goblin (both Endurance and Life are reduced to zero), but the
-> still stands.
+> other still stands.

 When an advantage is gained through tactics, the result is often a surprise round where the opponent cannot strike back.
 That can become very important.

 ![The horror of war (1521), Urs Graf](images/Urs_Graf_Schrecken_des_Kriegs_1521.jpg) The horror of war (1521), by Urs Graf